dilkins/TENSOAP/README.rst

   $ sagpr_train -r 2 -reg 1e-8 1e-5 -f coords_1000.xyz -k kernel0.npy kernel2.npy -p alpha -rdm 500 -pr -t 1.0

 The errors in doing this prediction are quite high, but we could decrease them by retaining more spherical components when sparsifying.
 Note that the :code:`-t 1.0` flag ensures we do not learn the apparent L=1 component of this tensor.
 We set the threshold for discounting a component at 1.0 atomic units, meaning that we learn the L=0 and L=2, but not the L=1.
 This threshold should be set according to the error in calculation of the alpha tensor.
-Note that if we would like to learn this component (i.e. if it it physical), this can be done by computing an L=1 kernel and including this in the arguments, without the threshold flag.
+Note that if we would like to learn this component (i.e. if it is physical), this can be done by computing an L=1 kernel and including this in the arguments, without the threshold flag.

 4. Water Monomer - Spherical Tensor Learning
 --------------------------------------------